elecard-med/redpoll/README.md

 ## Settings:
 Administration->Plugins->Redpoll plugin Configure
-If you want, you can determine the name of the band Redpoll group (default redpoll) and the output format of the voting user
+If you want, you can determine the name of the band Redpoll group (default redpoll) and the output format of the voting user.
+To restrict user fields from output patch self.format_user(user) function in app/helpers/redpoll_votes_helper.rb
-User output format

 ## Uninstalling a plugin:
   1. bundle exec rake redmine:plugins:migrate NAME=plugin_name VERSION=0 RAILS_ENV=production